 1. Brief Introduction of VC Participants

 In groups of two, participants use flip cameras or smart phones to introduce themselves.
 This is uploaded prior to the first VC session.
 It makes the first VC more relaxing, with more natural questions.
-The same activity can be carried out in standard classroom when students are asked to meet someone new, they have not met yet and upon a short interview they prepare a brief introduction of their peer.
+The same activity can be carried out in the standard classroom environment when students are asked to meet someone new, they have not met yet and upon a short interview, they prepare a brief introduction of their peer.

-Using photos to encourage using ESP terminology and speaking
+Using photos to encourage ESP terminology use and speaking

 Students are asked to take a photo of a situation before they come to class, which is used as a starting point for a description using legal terms.